KevinAst/action-u/README.md

 full documentation ([action-u]) for a complete explaination of how you can use this utility.
 The topics that are covered include:

-- [Getting Starter] ... installation and access
+- [Getting Started] ... installation and access

 - Concepts: